Gunn High School

 In 1992, the school was honored as a California Distinguished School.

-1,713 students attended the school in the 2023–2024 school year.
+1,606 students attended the school in the 2025–2026 school year.

 History

 The land under Gunn High School was purchased in 1963 by the school district from Stanford University for $358,641, under the condition that it could not be sold to another entity.
 The land was originally part of Stanford's campus, but it was deeded to the Palo Alto Unified School District in 1964 for the construction of Gunn High School.
 Gunn High School opened in August 1964 with an initial enrollment of 600 students, comprising 300 sophomores and 300 juniors.
 It was named after Henry Gunn, the superintendent of the Palo Alto Unified School District from 1950 to 1961.
-Students were drawn from Fletcher Middle School and from the other two PAUSD high schools then open—Palo Alto High and Cubberley High.
+Students were drawn from Fletcher Middle School (then called Terman Junior High School) and from the other two PAUSD high schools then open—Palo Alto High and Cubberley High.
 The 974-seat auditorium was named in 1965 after Karl Spangenberg, a recently deceased school district trustee.
 The school held its first football game in 1965, with Cubberley High.
 The 1966 class was first to graduate.

 Gunn High School received national attention in 2009 after four of its students died of suicide over a span of seven months.
-Over the period of 2006–2016, the school's suicide rate was four to five times higher than the national average.
-In 2017, a senior student died of suicide.
+Over the period of 2006–2016, the school's suicide rate was four to five times higher than the national average, with most by commuter train.
+In 2017, a student died of suicide.
 In 2024, a 16-year-old girl who was a student at the school, died of suicide.
-In the past decade, attempts have been made to improve the psychological health of students attending the school.
+In the past decade, attempts have been made to improve the psychological health of students attending the school, with no success.